WiiLink24/web/src/content/guide/dolphin.md

 ## Section I - Patching WADs

 </br>

+<l class="notice warn smallwidth">With a default Dolphin NAND, the Check Mii Out Channel and Everybody Votes Channel are disabled to prevent abuse.
+To use these services in Dolphin, [dump a real NAND](https://wii.hacks.guide/bootmii), and import it in `Tools` > `Manage NAND` > `Import BootMii NAND Backup...`</l>

 1. Visit the [WiiLink Patcher releases page](https://github.com/WiiLink24/WiiLink24-Patcher/releases) and download the correct patcher for your operating system.
 2. On `Windows`, run `WiiLink_Patcher_Windows_vXXX.exe`\*. <br>